 We should also tell you that our magazine does not rely on our writers alone.
 We love submissions from individuals who are passionate about their work.
 If you would like to send us a quibble of your own, we ask two things of you.
 First, follow our Guidelines for Submissions (they are easy, we assure you).
 Second, check out our Writing Tips and FAQs and so you can make your editorial as strong as possible.
 Happy writing!

-To submit your quibble, send us an email at email@example.com.
-Make sure your essay poses and answers a question.
-Additionally, keep your text between 500–2,000 words, use appropriate, accessible language, and a clear format to organize your ideas.
+To submit your quibble, send us an email at firstname.lastname@example.org.
+Please be sure your essay poses and answers a question.
+Additionally, keep your text between 500–2,000 words, use appropriate, accessible language, and organize your thoughts in a clear format to present your ideas.
 Don't forget to proofread.

 Thank you for sharing with us!